GoogleCloudPlatform/agentsmithy/test/README.md

 # Evaluate

-This directory contains the evaluation and test suite for the Agent Bar V2.
+This directory contains the evaluation and test suite for the Multi-Agent Quest.

 ## Local Environment Setup